-The primary concerns among some scientists is that given how often parabens are used in cosmetics, and that our bodies can absorb them, we should investigate possible effects of long-term exposures.
-Given that we have been using parabens for 80 years, it does not have acute toxicity at the levels we are exposed to normally.
+The primary concerns among some scientists are that given how often parabens are used in cosmetics, and that our bodies can absorb them, we should investigate the possible effects of long-term exposures.
+Given that we have been using parabens for 80 years, it does not have acute toxicity at the levels we are exposed to.
 Like a game of telephone, by the time it reaches some people, it can turn into exaggerated “poison the public” panics, or like the autism/vaccination conspiracy, dangerous misinformation.
-That said, examining the long-term effects of exposure of something like parabens is important, given how we often we are exposed to it through everyday products.
+That said, examining the long-term effects of exposure to something like parabens has value, given how often we are exposed to it through everyday products.

 The Big Question: Toxicity

-There is no acute toxicity in parabens, at least from levels of exposures that we are subjected to.
-While this should be clear from the fact that parabens have been used widely for over 80 years, it’s still important to clarify that the studies and concerns are related to long-term effects of chronic exposure5.
-The main concerns with parabens are:
+There is no acute toxicity in parabens, at least from levels of exposure that we are subjected to.
+While this should be clear from the fact that parabens have been used widely for over 80 years, it’s still important to clarify that the studies and concerns are related to the long-term effects of chronic exposure.5 The main concerns with parabens are:

-- Effect on male reproductive system have also been studied, but its findings are conflicting.
-In the end no correlation between sperm count and fertility, and parabens were found8.
+- Effect on the male reproductive system has also been studied, but its findings are conflicting.
+In the end, no correlation between sperm count and fertility, and parabens were found.8

 - Allergic reactions: The most common reaction to parabens, is eczematous rashes, and the rates are between 0.5% and 3.5%.
 These rates are the lowest among alternative preservatives.